DataNZ has extensive experience in library cataloguing and other bibliographic services.

 We also have the expertise in EAD (Encoding of Archival Descriptions) - a standard for describing collections held by archives and special collections, similar to the MARC standards for describing regular books.
 Such a standard enables museums, libraries, and manuscript repositories to list and describe their holdings in a manner that would be machine-readable and therefore easy to search, maintain, exchange.

-We have developed complex metadata coding and capture software for catalogue conversions.
+We have also developed complex metadata coding and capture software for catalogue conversions.